unonewcreations/itmg/README.md

-# itmg
+# ITMG
 Course at ITMG (IT Management Group)

-Consists of two parts:
+Course consists of two parts:

 - Part-1 consists of HTML, CSS and JavaScript.
 - Part-2 consists of Python.